 The mainstream brands can also occupy a central place in the market, but at the same time, they do not have outstanding distinctive features and attractiveness for the majority of people.
 For instance, Nissan is the brand which fits but doesn’t wow.

-The framework is highly effective, due to several characteristics.
+Among other marketing mapping strategies, this framework is highly effective, due to several characteristics.
 First of all, it uses quantitative indicators.
 In addition, it allows you to determine the emotional perception and distinguishing features of the brand in the minds of consumers.

 Once the brand has determined its position in this scheme, the marketing team can use it as a starting point in building a strategy: